Unwanted Glasses Plot

 - Happened to Tony of Men Behaving Badly, one of the cases where contact lenses allowed a Snap Back (but the glasses show up again as part of his new nerdy image in the last episode)

-- Mary in Little House on the Prairie.
+- Little House on the Prairie: Had two of these:

 - Small Wonder had an episode titled "Vicki's Glasses".

-- Smallville did this in a season three episode with Clark who was recovering from being briefly blind.
-It also functions as Mythology Gag given Clark's famous disguise.
+- Smallville did this in a season 3 episode with Clark who was recovering from being briefly blind.
+It also functions as a Mythology Gag given Clark's famous disguise.

 - For Better or for Worse did this with both Liz and Elly.
 Since it was an arc-based strip, they eventually adapted to it, and Liz doesn't need them anymore, but early on, a few jokes were based around them.
 In particular, Elly squinting and holding the menu at arm's length in a restaurant, looking very peculiar.
 Michael asks why she just doesn't put her glasses on...and John says she thinks they make her look silly.